Are you leaving price on the table?

 Define and Implement the Best Price

 Breakthrough analytics go the next step and model scenarios of changing competitive prices and internal costs.
 We

 There are four steps to the best price and successfully implementing a price change:

-- Analyze the data and build pricing support tools.
-For the pricing process heuristic, tools and models are developed that allow for the identification of optimum pricing.
+Tools and models are developed for the pricing process heuristic that allow for optimum pricing to be identified.
 Dynamic value maps are also developed to help define alternative strategic pricing positions.
 Typically, this analysis goes well beyond the pricing issues to include perceptual, importance, and competitive quadrant maps, as well as a range of other marketing and quality analyses.

 Engage the team in workshops to use the tools to set the pricing policy.